+Babies.
 They enter the world in so many different ways and the effects on a woman’s body can be minimal or quite significant.
 It’s not just the physical scars that last; traumatic births, fears of getting pregnant again, anxiety, post natal depression and just plain exhaustion.
+Sex after pregnancy can therefore be the last thing on your mind.

 I had a little nosey on Babycentre and they recommend at least 3 weeks or until the after birth bleeding has stopped.
 This just avoids the chance of an infection.